mongodb/docs-mongodb-shell/source/includes/verification-gpg-results.rst

-If the key imports successfully, the command returns the following
+If the key imports successfully, the command returns this output:
-output:

 .. code-block:: sh
     :copyable: false